benhamilton/benhamilton.github.io/tools.md

 I switched from living in ‘Microsoft Windows Land’ since the early 90’s to the Mac in 2013.
 I wish I’d done it sooner because the integration between the devices is wonderful.

 - Mac Studio - the daily work horse
-- MacBook Air - the travel horse
+- MacBook Air - the travel pony
 - iPhone 13 Pro – Great handheld computer, plus it has a phone
 - iPad Pro 10.5″ – with Apple Pencil
 - I added a pen clip from the “Bullet” Fischer Space Pen to the Apple Pencil<sup id="fnbl-20200522165741"><a href="#fn-20200522165741">1</a></sup>.
 The Apple Pencil is finally a real digital replacement for a paper pad and pen.